 Email metrics to watch:

-Run basic A/B tests: two subject lines, two images, or different CTAs.
-Use results to build internal best practice notes over time.
+Run basic A/B tests — two subject lines, two images, different CTAs.
+Stack the results into internal best-practice notes you actually reference instead of vibes.

 Calculating Simple ROI and Making Decisions